 >>process/pay reimbursements, workshop tuition and instructor compensation, make shop purchases

-Member meetings are the second Sunday of the month at 4:30pm unless otherwise determined.
-You are expected to attend the majority of meetings unless you have an unavoidable conflict.
+Member meet-ups are the second Sunday of the month at 4:30 pm unless otherwise determined.
+Members both working and non-working are encouraged to attend the majority of these unless you have an unavoidable conflict or extenuating circumstances.

-Decisions that require a membership vote should be presented/discussed at a meeting, and then digitally voted on (Google Forms seems to work well) after the meeting, so that those not in attendance have the opportunity to read the minutes and vote as well.
+Decisions that require a membership vote should be presented/discussed at a meet-up, and then digitally voted on (Google Forms seems to work well) after, so that those not in attendance have the opportunity to read the minutes and vote as well.

 hey there!
 As a member, you’re welcome to be at PS1 anytime to work on ICPC projects, work on your own projects, eat lunch, and/or get to know other PS1/ICPC folks.
 In fact, we encourage it!